-Reduce Aging Cognitive Decline with Mindfulness
+Decrease Aging Cognitive Decline with Qigong Practice

 By John M. de Castro, Ph.D.

 The aging process involves a systematic progressive decline in every system in the body, the brain included.
-This includes our mental abilities (cognition) which decline with age including impairments in memory, attention, and problem solving abilities.
-It is inevitable and cannot be avoided.
-An encouraging new development is that mindfulness practices such as meditation training can significantly reduce these declines in cognitive ability.
+The elderly frequently have problems with attention, thinking, and memory abilities, known as mild cognitive impairment.
+An encouraging new development is that mindfulness practices such as meditation training and mindful movement practices can significantly reduce these declines in cognitive ability.
 In addition, it has been found that

-So, reduce aging cognitive decline with mindfulness.
+So, decrease aging cognitive decline with Qigong practice.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are also available on Google+ https://plus.google.com/106784388191201299496/posts and on Twitter @MindfulResearch

 Jin J, Wu Y, Li S, Jin S, Wang L, Zhang J, Zhou C, Gao Y and Wang Z (2020) Effect of 1 Year of Qigong Exercise on Cognitive Function Among Older Chinese Adults at Risk of Cognitive Decline: A Cluster Randomized Controlled Trial.
 Front.
 Psychol.
 11:546834. doi: 10.3389/fpsyg.2020.546834

 Background: The rapidly aging Chinese population is showing an increase in age-related illnesses, including mild cognitive impairment and Alzheimer disease.
 The best types of physical activity for the improvement of cognition remain unknown.
 This study aimed to compare the effectiveness of a tailored qigong exercise with that of stretching exercise in the maintenance of cognitive abilities in Chinese elders at risk of cognitive decline.